-NYAG Brings Martin Act Proceeding Against Laurence G. Allen Concerning Allen Capital Partners and AC
+Leadership: NYAG Proceeding Against Laurence G. Allen and Allen Capital Partners

 On December 5, 2019, the New York Attorney General filed an action against Laurence G. Allen, ACP Investment Group, LLC and related entities, arising out of fraudulent misconduct committed as general partner in managing ACP X, LLC.
 A copy of the Complaint can be found here.

 According to the Complaint, beginning in 2004 Allen raised over $17 million in capital contributions from investors for a “fund of funds” strategy.
 Over the ensuing 15+ years, Allen diverted at least $5.7 million in funds from ACP to NYPPEX Holdings, LLC, a failing broker-dealer that Allen owned and controlled.
 Allen misrepresented the value of the NYPPEX assets, and other assets, in order to win ACP investors’ support for its management efforts, to adopt various amendments to the ACP governance documents, to cause investors to decline early deferrals in expectation of false future returns, and to obtain investors’ approval to extend the life of the ACP funds.
 Allen used the fraudulently inflated asset valuations to substantiate at least $3.4 million in carried interest payments to himself.
 ACP has rejected investors’ requests for accurate information concerning their investments interests and, over 15 years after initial subscriptions, ACP investors have still not received return of initial capital contributions.